-I am a designer at heart and have always approached my work through this lens.
+"I'm a graphic designer at heart and have always approached my work through this lens."

-I have found all of these core competencies to be vital in the creation of meaningful learning experiences.
+I have found all of these skills to be vital in the process of creating meaningful learning experiences.

 Like graphic design and higher education, I love that instructional design applies to so many different things.
 This means I am always learning something new and often from those who are experts in their field.
 I'm also able to use my design knowledge in a new and rewarding way.
 In short, I find learning experience design to be the perfect fit for creatives with an analytical mind and a passion for learning and problem-solving!